The Gig Economy is the Future: What to Do About it

 Remote work became the new normal for the 9 to 5 workforce.
 And while you can’t wait tables virtually, hospitality workers increasingly sought out the option to work when and where they want.

-The hospitality industry’s labor shortage has caused employees to become overworked and burnt out – and as a result, the sector has consistently seen the highest unemployment rate (5.4%) across industries since mid-2021.
-Gig economy work enables workers to set their own hours, pick up opportunities when it’s convenient for them, and decide when they get a day off.
+The hospitality industry’s labor shortage has caused employees to become overworked and burned out.
+As a result, the sector has consistently seen the highest unemployment rate (5.4%) across industries since mid-2021.
+Gig economy work enables workers to set their own hours.
+They can also pick up opportunities when it’s convenient for them, and decide when they get a day off.

 And the best part?
 It can all be done through easy-to-use mobile apps.